Amara Muzik

 Amara Muzik is a music label with rights to some of the latest top Odia, Gujarati, Bengali and Chhattisgarhi music.

 History

-The company was founded in 2015 by Naveen Bhandari who now serves as the CEO, Managing Director of the company.
+The company was founded in 2015 by Naveen Bhandari who now serves as the CEO, managing director of the company.
 It is headquartered at Chennai, India.
-In 2015 the company made their catalogue available worldwide through online digital stores including YouTube, iTunes, Apple Music, Deezer, Spotify, Google Play, Amazon music, JioSaavn, Gaana etc. and on mVAS (WAP, IVR, RBT) across telecom operators.
-In the year 2016, Amara Muzik diversified its market in Bengal.
+In 2015 the company made their catalogue available worldwide through online digital stores including YouTube, iTunes, Apple Music, Deezer, Spotify, Google Play, Amazon Music, JioSaavn, Gaana etc. and on mVAS (WAP, IVR, RBT) across telecom operators.
+In 2016, Amara Muzik diversified its market in Bengal.

-In the year 2016, Amara Muzik acquired the audio-video catalogue of Micro Broadcasting Corporation (MBC) for an undisclosed amount.
+In 2016, Amara Muzik acquired the audio-video catalogue of Micro Broadcasting Corporation (MBC) for an undisclosed amount.
 The catalogue consists of 160 Odia songs acquired for a perpetual tenure.